How to calculate overtime pay: formula and examples

 This formula applies to three main employee types:

-- Salaried employees: Must first calculate hourly rate from salary
+- Salaried employees: Calculate hourly rate from salary first

-- Bonus/commission employees: Requires adjusted hourly rate calculation
+- Bonus/commission employees: Calculate an adjusted hourly rate

 How to calculate overtime pay for hourly-rate employees

-Calculate overtime for hourly employees using these steps:
+Calculating overtime for hourly employees takes two steps.

 - Determine overtime hours: Subtract 40 from total hours worked